 Essential oils have been used since historic times to cure a wide variety of ailments.
 One of the best ways to naturally cure anxiety is by using essential oils.
-You can also check the best essential oil brands on the market.
+When it comes time to choose an essential oil for anxiety there will be many choices.
+We tested 30 different essential oils and narrowed it down to the top 18 that actually had some kind of relaxing effect.

-In aromatherapy, the most popular essential oil is Lavender.
-Lavender aromatherapy calms anxiety.
+In aromatherapy, one of the most common essential oils is Lavender.
+It’s known to calms anxiety.
 This happens because it is said that this oil impacts the limbic system.
 This system is that part of the brain which controls emotions.

 Usage directions: Mix some drops of this popular essential oil with a bath gel that has no fragrance or with a teaspoon of some carrier oil.
 Add this to your warm bath and stir it well just before getting into the bath.
 This way you will get to enjoy your bath and it will be very relaxing too.